taublast/ShadersCarousel/README.md

 **UNDER CONSTRUCTION**

-[DrawnUI](https://github.com/taublast/DrawnUi.Maui) preview nuget was used to buld and render this app on a single Skia canvas.
+[DrawnUI](https://github.com/taublast/DrawnUi.Maui) preview nuget was used to render on Skia canvas.